-Often during the summer months, Rich and I will fill a cooler with drinks and hors d’ouevres, throw some folding chairs into the car, grab the dog and head for the Cape Cod Canal for what we like to call “Cocktails by the Canal”.
+Often during the summer months, Rich and I will fill a cooler with drinks and hors d’ouevres, throw some folding chairs into the car, grab the dog and head for the water.
+Lately our destination has been the Cape Cod Canal for what we like to call “Cocktails by the Canal”.
 It’s a great way to unwind after a busy day at the Inn.
 We set up camp at the edge of the canal near the Visitors Center.
 Once we set up our chairs and pour our first cocktails, we settle back for an hour or two of “canal watching”.
 Rich likes to observe, and sometimes chat with (quel surprise!), the men and women casting for stripers or hauling lobster traps up from the side of the canal.
 I like to scan the horizon for the next approaching yacht and dream of the day when it will be me onboard swirling my martini and eating canapés.
 Casey just likes to sniff whatever she can and beg for food.
 It’s truly a family outing.

 Few of us who live and work on Cape Cod today can remember a time before the Cape Cod Canal separated us from the mainland.
 However, if you dig deep enough into the history of the canal, you will uncover some pretty interesting tidbits.